Practice Policies & Patient Information

 There are certain services not covered by the NHS and for which we make a charge.

-Please note that a 30 minute appointment is necessary for all driving medicals and reports (HGV, PSV or taxi).
+Please note that a minimum of a 30 minute appointment is necessary for all driving medicals and reports (HGV, PSV or taxi).

 For your convenience a debit card machine is available for payment of fees.